-According to The Guardian, Ulaan Bator is the world’s second most polluted mega city.
-From 2008-2011, the average PM 2.5 level was nearly 150 micrograms.
-In 2014, Beijing averaged 98 micrograms; the WHO 24-hour limit is 25 micrograms.
+According to The Guardian, Ulan Bator is the world’s second most polluted mega city.
+From 2008-2011, small air pollution particles (PM2.5) averaged nearly 150 micrograms.
+In 2014, Beijing averaged 98 micrograms; the WHO annual limit at the time was 10 micrograms.

 Is it a bustling manufacturing sector?
 Manufacturing is still a tiny percentage of the Mongolian economy.
 Cars filling the streets?
 Not that either.

-It turns out, most of Ulaan Baatar’s pollution is from people burning coal to keep warm.
+It turns out, most of Ulaanbaatar pollution is from people burning coal to keep warm.
 A little heat is necessary where winter temperatures dip to -40 C.

 Yet all that air pollution causes 1 in every 10 deaths in the capital, according to an academic study.
 That makes clean air an urgent need in this city of 1.2 million people.

-Join us to learn how DIY purifiers can help remove dangerous particulate pollution from inside the home.
-Smart Air founder Thomas Talhelm will explain how even the priciest purifiers use a fan to push air through a HEPA filter.
-Workshop participants will make their own in just 10 minutes, and they’ll take it home to start breathing easier right away.
+Since then, we’ve established ourselves as the go-to people for air purifiers and air pollution in Ulaanbaatar and Mongolia.
+We’re still running air pollution workshops.
+If you want to learn how DIY air purifiers can help remove dangerous particulate pollution from inside the home, send us an email and we’ll run a workshop for you!
+We’ll explain how even the priciest purifiers use a fan to push air through a HEPA filter.
+Workshop participants will make their own air purifier in just 10 minutes, and they’ll take it home to start breathing easier right away.

 Want to learn more about protecting your health?
 Join thousands more and stay up to date on protecting your health.